reem-shaikh/React/02-06/context-app/README.md

 export default ChildD
 ```
 - Note: one provider can have two or more consumers
+If we have 4 states, we need to make 4 providers and pass it as 4 values.

 ### We can even seperate the contexts in seperate files
 We defined all the contexts in seperate files.